 Venice is obviously one of the most popular destinations in the world, on everyone’s bucket list, and it’s easy to be tempted to skip it thinking it’ll be disappointing or overrated.
 I think this is especially the case if you’re a seasoned traveller and prefer going to more unusual locations.
 However, Venice is like nowhere else on earth.
 Yes, it’s busy and popular.
 But it’s so worth it.
 I mean, it’s a floating city made up of islands in a lagoon, full of grand history and a unique way of life.
 What could be more intriguing than that?
 There are no roads, only canals and footpaths, so you get a lovely break from dodging traffic like on other city trips.
 And everywhere you look is the original ‘shabby chic’ style of architecture.
 It’s stunning and photos don’t do it justice.
 You have to go there.

-Before we start: is visiting Venice ethical?
+Is visiting Venice ethical?

 Over-tourism is damaging many iconic places around the world.
 There’s a lot of debate in the travel blogging community about whether we should visit certain well-known destinations at all, and whether it’s okay to ‘promote’ them by photographing and writing about them when they’re struggling under an overload of tourism.

 Problems for Venice include cruise ships, which are severely damaging the Venetian lagoon (and therefore the city itself).
-They bring people in as day trippers only, who then pound the streets and add to the weight of tourists damaging the city but generally don’t spend much money in the local economy because they’re fed and watered on the cruise ship.
+They bring people in as day-trippers only, who then pound the streets and add to the weight of tourists damaging the city but generally don’t spend much money in the local economy because they’re fed and watered on the cruise ship.
 AirBnb is the other big issue.
 Like in Reykjavik and Barcelona, as well as countless other tourist hotspots, Venice’s local population is shrinking every day.

-Because of all this, I’ve ummed and ahhed about whether or not to write about Venice on the blog at all.
+Because of all this, I’ve ummed and ahhed about whether or not to write about how to spend 2 days in Venice on the blog at all.
 Eventually, I decided to go for it, partly because my ‘power of influence’ is so small that I’m definitely not going to make anyone go to Venice just by my writing about it.
 But also because I wanted to showcase how it’s better to visit out of season, to stay somewhere fully registered and licensed away from the crowds (like Ca’ San Rocco, where I stayed and loved!), and to buy your grub outside of the main squares.

 I like getting off the beaten path, while also quickly whizzing through a few big sights, wherever I am.
 Venice was no exception.
 I hope this helps you to do the same.
 If you want to read more about how to help with over-tourism, there’s a great blog post here.